AdobeDocs/experience-manager-release-information.en/help/documentation-updates.md

   <tr>
    <td>Sep 6, 2019</td>
    <td><strong>Open-sourcing of AEM 6.4 docs</strong></td>
    <td><p>AEM 6.4 documentation is published from GitHub now.
 Our readers can not just rate pages and log issues, but even collaborate and contribute to the docs.
-To contribute, read the code of conduct and contributor guide at <a disablelinktracking="false" href="https://github.com/AdobeDocs/experience-manager-64.en" target="_blank">https://github.com/AdobeDocs/experience-manager-64.en</a>.</p> <p>All your updates are available via your pull requests for AEM documentation and product teams to monitor for approval and publishing.</p> </td>
+To contribute, read the code of conduct and contributor guide at <a href="https://github.com/AdobeDocs/experience-manager-64.en" target="_blank">https://github.com/AdobeDocs/experience-manager-64.en</a>.</p> <p>All your updates are available via your pull requests for AEM documentation and product teams to monitor for approval and publishing.</p> </td>
   </tr>
   <tr>
    <td>Aug 20, 2019</td>
    <td>AEM Assets Smart Tags</td>
-   <td>Know how to <a data-disable-query="false" disablelinktracking="false" href="https://docs.adobe.com/content/help/en/experience-manager-64/assets/managing/config-smart-tagging.html#certrenew" target="_blank">update certificate</a> after it expires.</td>
+   <td>Know how to <a href="https://docs.adobe.com/content/help/en/experience-manager-64/assets/managing/config-smart-tagging.html#certrenew" target="_blank">update certificate</a> after it expires.</td>
   </tr>
   <tr>
    <td>Aug 2, 2019<br /> </td>